Broomstiq/youmeet/instructions.md

 # Project overview
 You are building a dating platform based where users match according to an algorithm based on youtube subscriptions, they can then chat

-You will be using nextJs 14, Chakra UI, Tailwind CSS, NextAuth.js, redis, Supabase Realtime, Supabase BullMQ and typescript
+You will be using nextJs 14, MUI, Tailwind CSS, NextAuth.js, redis, Supabase Realtime, Supabase, BullMQ and typescript

 # Core functionlities
 ## I. User authentification